aoenw/Hundred-Days/README.md

 </p>

 # Hundred Days
-Age of Empires III - *Hundred Days* is a total conversion mod for Age of Empires III - *The Asian Dynasties*.
+*Hundred Days* is a total conversion mod for Age of Empires III - *The Asian Dynasties*.
 Its aim is to bring classic Age of Empires' gameplay to the napoleonic era.

-As such, in *Hundred Days*, players battle from the year 1789 to the year 1815 and can choose from a wide array of nations to confront each others.
+As such, in *Hundred Days*, players battle from the year 1789 and the turmoil of French revolution to the year 1815 and the battle of Waterloo.

 **Current version**: alpha v0.9.1

 ## Main features

-* Classic AoE meets a new gameplay.
+* Classic AoE III meets new gameplay mechanisms.
 * 11 nations battling through the napoleonic era.
 * Better textures for units (128px).
+* Revamped sounds.
-* More realistic game (compared to classic Age of Empires): for instance, units walk slower, fire slower and can miss.
+* More realistic game & gameplay (compared to classic Age of Empires).
 * Overhaul of the game's Homecity system.

 ## Available Nations